Cursor vs Copilot: Which is A Better AI-Powered Coding Tool?

 Cursor:

 Cursor AI has a tiered pricing structure with a free version for individual developers.
-The free plan is good for smaller projects or testing the tool.
-If you need more advanced features like automation, debugging tools, and deeper integrations, you’ll need to upgrade to a paid plan, which is more suited for teams or enterprises.
+For small projects or tool testing, the free plan works well.
+You must upgrade to a subscription plan, which is better suited for teams or organizations, if you require more sophisticated capabilities like automation, debugging tools, and deeper integrations.

 Cursor pricing